GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 - The music's mood and style align with the brand guidelines.
 - The music is successfully added to the video, creating a final, polished ad with visuals, voice-over, and a soundtrack.
 - You've exported your final ad as an **MP4** file.

+### Tips

+- Keep in mind that Gemini itself can be a helping hand here.
+If you give it your brand guidelines and/or your video, it can give you a recommendation for a good soundtrack to use.